akp2003/prob-book/README.md

 # prob-book
-Formalisation of the Grinstead and Snell's Introduction to Probability.
+Formalization of the Grinstead and Snell's Introduction to Probability.